your-tools/tsrc/docs/guide/ci.md

 ### Step 4: Enjoy

-In the menu `Actions` of your repository you can trig the worflow.
+In the menu `Actions` of your repository you can trig the workflow.
 In this example we used `workflow_dispatch` to perform manual triggers.
 So click on the button to start the process.
 Once this step done with success, you can update your workflow yaml to complete your CI work: compilation of your project, run